Rajpratik71/Mininet-wiki/VM-Creation-Notes.md

 In the future, these steps will be automated, but for now there are several manual steps.

-1. Created a new VM `mininet-vm` in VMware using the Ubuntu 12.10 server amd64 image with auto-install, and `mininet` for all user information and passwords.
+1. Created a new VM `mininet-vm` in VMware using the Ubuntu 12.10 server amd64 image with easy install, and `mininet` for all user information and passwords.

 2. Customized it by increasing the memory to 1536 MB.

-3. Booted VM and let auto-install complete
+3. Booted VM and let easy install complete

 4. Ran the following commands: